 Artist’s Point

-To get to the South Rim you have to get back on Grand Loop Road and pass the North Rim Drive to turn on the South Rim Drive.
+To get to the South Rim we had to go back on Grand Loop Road and pass the North Rim Drive to turn on South Rim Drive.
+Brink of Upper Falls was closed when we visited.
 The South Rim offers one of the most popular views of the falls – Artist’s Point.
-Brink of Upper Falls was closed while we visited.

 Hayden Valley